remotion-dev/remotion/packages/docs/docs/lambda/aws-sqs-lambda-integration.md

 ```bash
  cdk synthesize
 ```
-This command will show the [Cloud Formation Template](https://aws.amazon.com/cloudformation/) that CDK will deploy to your AWS account.
+This command will show the [Cloud Formation Template](https://aws.amazon.com/cloudformation/) that CDK will execute to your AWS account.

 #### 6. Deploy the apigw-sqs-app project